 Types of Office Space: Which One Is For You?

 Choosing an office space shouldn’t be hard for an upstart business owner.
 However, if you are tasked to find an office that will fit your business or your organization’s requirements, the pressure is inevitable.
 Why?
-Because your decision will have repercussion to your business.
+Because your decision will have repercussions to your business.
 The wrong location, for example, can cost your business potential clients.

 Given that landlords prefer a minimum of a 5-year lease, office space hunters should consider the following:

 - Is there room for my business to grow?

 - Is it the right location for my key employees?

 - Is the location convenient for clients?

 - Does this office send the right message?

 - Are there hidden costs that I need to consider?